foundersandcoders/old-coursebook/patterns/week5/RedisDataFolderStructure.md

 This readme offers __significant__ introductions to Lists, Sets, Sorted Sets and Hashes.
 This list is not exhaustive: there are many Redis data types, and certain facets of this __byzantine__ underworld shall also be examined in a more superficial fashion.

 ## Redis Data Types Summary
-* Lists: collections of string elements sorted according to the order of insertion.
+* __Lists__- collections of string elements sorted according to the order of insertion.
 They are basically linked lists
-* Sets: collections of unique, unsorted string elements.
+* __Sets__- collections of unique, unsorted string elements.
-Sorted sets: _similar_ to Sets but where every string element is associated to a floating number value, called a __score__.
+* __Sorted sets__- _similar_ to Sets but where every string element is associated to a floating number value, called a __score__.
 The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve a range of elements (for example you may ask: give me the top 10, or the bottom 10).
-* Hashes: maps composed of fields associated with __values__.
+* __Hashes__- maps composed of fields associated with __values__.
 Both the field and the value are __strings__.
 This is _very_ similar to javascript objects.
-* Bit arrays: it is possible, using special commands, to handle String values like an array of __bits__: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
+* __Bit arrays__- it is possible, using special commands, to handle String values like an array of __bits__: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
-* HyperLogLogs: this is a probabilistic data structure which is used in order to estimate the cardinality of a set.
+* __HyperLogLogs__- this is a probabilistic data structure which is used in order to estimate the cardinality of a set.
 Don't be scared, it is simpler than it seems...
 See later in the HyperLogLog section of this tutorial
 * For a list of commands for these data types, please refer to a previous FAC readme [here](https://github.com/FAC6/book/blob/master/patterns/week4/redisCheatsheet.md)

 ## Translating between Redis and Node-redis commands